We live in the digital age. We’ve seen it all. Nothing truly has that ‘wow’ factor any more, right?

 Source: The Year of Greta

 What better way to learn more about the pioneering Greta Thunberg than an interactive timeline of her incredible journey online?
-This passion-project website by Superhero Cheesecake won Awwward’s Site of the Month and for good reason.
+This passion-project website design by Superhero Cheesecake won Awwward’s Site of the Month and for good reason.

 A whole host of clever action-based elements allow you to click, scroll and drag your way around video content and news articles, all stemming from the central, iconic figure of Greta herself.
 This website showcases how good interactive content can be when done well, engaging the user throughout.See for yourself here.